 The best waakye in Accra comes from specific roadside vendors, often women who have been cooking at the same spot for decades.
 Ask locally — Ghanaians will always know where the best one is.

-Fufu and Soup
+Fufu and soup

 Fufu is made by pounding boiled cassava and plantain (or yam) in a mortar until smooth and elastic.
 It is served in a bowl of soup — most commonly palm nut soup, light soup (a clear tomato-based broth), or groundnut (peanut) soup — often with fish or meat.
 The correct way to eat fufu is with your right hand: tear off a piece, roll it into a ball with your fingers, make a small indent, and use it to scoop the soup.
 Do not chew the fufu — swallow it whole.
-This is not just custom; it is the way the texture is designed to be eaten.
+This is custom, and it is also the way the texture is designed to be eaten.

-Banku and Tilapia
+Banku and tilapia

 Banku is made from fermented corn and cassava dough, formed into smooth, slightly sour balls.
 Paired with grilled tilapia (whole fish, charred over an open flame) and pepper sauce, this combination is a Ghanaian classic.
 The sourness of the banku cuts through the richness of the fish.
 You will find this at almost every chop bar in the country.